MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 3. In der **Skype für Business Administrationscenter**> **Audiokonferenzen** > **Benutzer**, klicken Sie im Aktionsbereich unter **Konferenz-ID**, klicken Sie auf **Zurücksetzen**.

-4. In der **Konferenz-ID zurücksetzen?** Fenster, klicken Sie auf **Ja**.
+4. In the **Reset conference ID?** window, click **Yes**.
 A conference ID will be automatically created and an email sent to the user with the new conference ID.

 **Verwenden von Windows PowerShell**

-Sie können die Konferenz-ID für einen Benutzer mithilfe der Windows PowerShell zurücksetzen.
-Zu diesem Zweck führen Sie Folgendes aus:
+You can reset the conference ID for a user by using the Windows PowerShell.
+To do this, run:

   ```
   Set-CsOnlineDialInConferencingUser -Identity "Amos Marble" -ResetConferenceID